Trial Skills Training

 Trial Skills Training Application: June 2020

 The application deadline is midnight on Tuesday.
 February 18, 2020.
-The application deadline has been extended.
-The application deadline is midnight on Friday, February 21, 2020.
 The Children’s Commission will initiate contact with each applicant’s primary appointing judge to confirm that the applicant is suitable for the training.
 Applications will not be considered until the Children’s Commission receives confirmation from the applicant’s primary or appointing judge that the applicant is a suitable candidate for the training and from the State Bar of Texas that the applicant is in good standing.
 Applicants can be assured that judicial responses to these inquiries are typically very prompt.
 Attorneys will be notified by the Children’s Commission no later than the week of March 16, 2020 about their acceptance into the June 2020 Trial Skills Training.

 Due to the small number of participants which the training can accommodate, early applications are strongly encouraged.

 In addition to the practice/experience criteria listed above, applicants must be:

 - In good standing with the State Bar of Texas;

 - Currently accepting court appointments or representing the state on the CPS docket; and